 “Sandy Schutter Flowers, from a community policing forum (CPF) chair, says while drug crimes exist in their policing precinct, substance abuse and domestic violence is their biggest concern.
 “It is not only happening in the informal settlements.
 People think alcoholism, drug abuse and domestic violence only happens there.
-In the entire South Africa, we find partners abusing alcohol and drugs and when the verbal abuse starts, it provokes the physical abuse.”
+In South Africa entirely, we find partners abusing alcohol and drugs and when the verbal abuse starts, it provokes the physical abuse.”

 Quote: “Anyone can give up; it is the easiest thing in the world to do.
 But to hold it together when everyone would expect you to fall apart, now that is true strength.”